-- c.
+- a.
+Arkansas State Fire Prevention Code Volumes I, II, and III (based on the 2000 International Building Code). - b.
+Arkansas State Mechanical Code, Arkansas Department of Health and Human Services. - c.
 Arkansas State Plumbing Code, Arkansas Department of Health and Human Services. - d.
 Arkansas Boiler Code, Arkansas Department of Labor. - 5.
 Publications that are not a part of these regulations rules but potentially helpful as reference material in the design and construction of healthcare facilities are as listed below: - a.
 American Institute of Architects (AIA), "Guidelines for Design and Construction of Hospital and Health Care Facilities 2001 Edition". - b.
 American Society of Heating, Refrigeration, and Air Conditioning Engineers (ASHRAE), "HVAC Design Manual for Hospitals and Clinics". - Availability of Codes and Standards.
 Referenced publications can be ordered, if they are Government publications, from the Superintendent of Documents, U.S. Government Printing Office (GPO), Washington, DC 20402.
-Copies of nongovernment publications can be obtained at the addresses listed below. - a.
+Copies of non-government publications can be obtained at the addresses listed below. - a.
 Air Conditioning and Refrigeration Institute, 1501 Wilson Boulevard, Arlington, VA 22209. - b.
-American National Standards Institute, 1430 Broadway, New York, NY10018. - American Society of Civil Engineers, 345 East 47th Street, New York, NY 10017. - d.
+American National Standards Institute, 1430 Broadway, New York, NY10018. - c.
+American Society of Civil Engineers, 345 East 47th Street, New York, NY 10017. - d.
 American Society for Testing and Materials, 1916 Race Street, Philadelphia, PA 19103. - e.
 American Society of Heating, Refrigerating, and Air Conditioning, 1741 Tullie Circle, NE, Atlanta GA 30329. - f.
-Arkansas Building Authority, 1515 West 7th Street, Suite 700, Little Rock, AR 72201. - g.
+Arkansas Building Authority, 1515 West 7th Street, Suite 700, Little Rock, AR 72201.

+- g.
 Arkansas Department of Labor, 10421 West Markham, Little Rock, AR 72205. - h.
-Illuminating Engineering Society of North America (IESNA), 120 Wall Street, 17th Floor, New York, NY 10005. - i.
-National Fire Protection Association, 1 Batterymarch Park, Post Office Box 9101, Quincy, MA 02269-9101.

-- j.
-International Building Code Congress International, Inc., 900 Montclair Road, Birmingham, AL 35213. - 7.
+Illuminating Engineering Society of North America (IESNA), 120 Wall Street, 17th Floor, New York, NY 10005. - National Fire Protection Association, 1 Batterymarch Park, Post Office Box 9101, Quincy, MA 02269-9101. - International Building Code Congress International, Inc., 900 Montclair Road, Birmingham, AL 35213. - 7.
 Interpretations of Requirements.
 Memorandum of Understanding: Conflicts between the Arkansas Fire Prevention Code and NFPA 101 Life Safety Code are to be resolved using the Memorandum of Understanding as indicated below: - a.
 The Arkansas Fire Prevention Code is the fire prevention code for the State of Arkansas. - b.
 When the Arkansas State Fire Prevention Code conflicts with the chapters of NFPA 101 Life Safety Code governing new and existing health care and ambulatory health care occupancies (Chapters 18, 19, 20, and 21), the provisions of the Life Safety Code shall govern. - c.
-Requirements found only in the Arkansas Fire Prevention Code (requirements not addressed by NFPA 101) may be provided at the option of the facility (compliance with these requirements is not mandatory). - 7.
-Safety Improvement Plans: Nothing in these regulations rules shall be construed as restrictive to a facility that chooses to do work as a part of a long-range safety improvement plan. - 8.
-Provisions in Excess of Regulatory Requirements: Nothing in these regulations rules shall be construed to prohibit a better type of building construction, an additional means of egress, or an otherwise safer condition than that specified by the minimum requirements of these regulations rules. - 9.
-Equivalency: The Division may approve alternate methods, procedures, design criteria, and functional variations from these regulationsrules, because of extraordinary circumstances, new programs, new technology, or unusual conditions when the facility can effectively demonstrate that the intent of the regulations-rules is met and that the variation does not reduce the safety or operational effectiveness of the facility below that required by the exact language of the regulations-rules.
+Requirements found only in the Arkansas Fire Prevention Code (requirements not addressed by NFPA 101) may be provided at the option of the facility (compliance with these requirements is not mandatory). - 5.
+Safety Improvement Plans: Nothing in these regulations rules shall be construed as restrictive to a facility that chooses to do work as a part of a long-range safety improvement plan. - 6.
+Provisions in Excess of Regulatory Requirements: Nothing in these regulations rules shall be construed to prohibit a better type of building construction, an additional means of egress, or an otherwise safer condition than that specified by the minimum requirements of these regulations rules. - 7.
+Equivalency: The Division may approve alternate methods, procedures, design criteria, and functional variations from these-regulations, because of extraordinary circumstances, new programs, new technology, or unusual conditions when the facility can effectively demonstrate that the intent of the regulations rules is met and that the variation does not reduce the safety or operational effectiveness of the facility below that required by the exact language of the regulations rules.